NHSDigital/integration-adaptor-gp2gp-sending/nhs-england-developer-information.md

    ./TransformJsonToXml.sh
     ```

-3. The Converted .Xml files will be located in the output folder.
+3. The converted XML files will be located in the output folder.
    `integration-adaptor-gp2gp/transformJsonToXml/output/`

+4. Any schema validation errors will be located with the extension `.validation-errors.log` and will be located in the same output folder as the converted XML files.

 ## Troubleshooting